ejlb/pegasos/README.md

 sofiapy
 =======

 Partial python binding for sofia-ml.
-Currently the bindings are very basic and not every feature of sofia-ml is supported.
+The bindings are basic and not every feature of  sofia-ml is supported.
 The bindings require a custom minimal version of sofia-ml and pybindgen.
-See example/example.py for details
+See example/example.py for details.

+* sofia.so is the raw bindings, can be imported and API matches the c++ API
+* pysofia is a wrapper round the raw bindings which have an sklearn-style interface (WORK IN PROGRESS)

 algorithm support
 ------------------